 A free intra-airport passenger transportation system is available to transport passengers between the terminals and stops at the main lobby area, outlying gates, baggage claim.

 The majority of our buses are accessible with lifts or ramps.
 Some of the older buses in our fleet may use an accessible van to transport persons with disabilities.
 To ensure assistance upon arrival, arrangements should be made through your airline or the Visitor Information Program staff at 808-836-6413 (V/T) .

 Daniel K. Inouye International Airport is made up of three distinct terminals.

-The Terminal 2 encompasses the majority of the airport and services domestic and international flights.
+Terminal 1 and Terminal 2 services inter-island, domestic, and international flights.
 Arrivals and departures are located on the second level, while the baggage claim areas and ground transportation are located on the first (ground) level.
 The two levels may be accessed by either escalator or elevator.
 Loading bridges are used to enplane and deplane all passengers on the second level.